-providing information on systemic interdependencies for the preparation of the social security reform
+providing information on systemic interdependencies for the preparation of the social security reform,

-assessing, to the extent possible, the effects of social security expenses on the development of general government finances.
+assessing the link between social security expenses and the development of general government finances.

 Employment and entrepreneurship

-Research, development, and innovation (RDI)
+Research, development, and innovation

 The aim of Prime Minister Marin’s Government is to secure long-term funding for research and development (R&D), strengthen Finland’s investment environment, and improve companies’ investment capacity.
 One of the objectives is to increase Finland’s R&D expenditure by 2030 from the current 2.8% to 4% in relation to GDP.
 Achieving this objective would annually mean additional R&D investments of nearly EUR 600 million, of which public sector funding would cover approximately EUR 200 million.